donsheehy/ds2viz/design.md

 The canvas interface provides methods for drawing the primitives.

-A style string is pass to the primitives.
+A style string is passed to the primitives.

 The canvas stores a dictionary of styles associated with strings.